New Zealand DF class locomotive (1979): Accidents

 A number of DF class locomotives have been involved in derailments and level-crossing accidents that have required repair.
-The most significant incident involving a DF unit was a head-on collision between DFT7254 and DC 4202 and DX 5448 at Waipahi in Otago on 20 October 1999, in which the driver of the DFT was killed and the locomotive suffered considerable frontal damage.
+The most significant incident involving a DF locomotive was a head-on collision between DFT7254 and DC4202 and DX5448 at Waipahi in Otago on 20 October 1999, in which the driver of the DFT was killed and the locomotive suffered considerable frontal damage.
 It was trucked to Hillside Workshops for storage for a short period of time, when it was towed to Hutt Workshops for repairs.
 In early 2001, work started to repair the locomotive, which included straightening its under-frame and constructing a replacement cab.
-It was planned to construct a universal cab for the loco (the design the same as the cab which was originally fitted to DXR 8007), but never eventuated.
+It was planned to construct a universal cab for the locomotive (the design the same as the cab which was originally fitted to DXR8007), but never eventuated.
 The loco was then placed into storage again until early to mid-2006 when work restarted on the loco.
 The locomotive was fully rebuilt and returned to service in December 2006 and renumbered as DFB7348.